Obsessive compulsive disorder (OCD) affects people differently, but usually causes a particular pattern of thoughts and behaviours.

 - refer yourself directly to a psychological therapies service – find a psychological therapies service in your area

-- visit your GP – your GP will ask about your symptoms and can refer you to a local psychological therapies service if necessary
+- see a GP – they'll ask about your symptoms and can refer you to a local psychological therapies service if necessary

 Some people with OCD may also have or develop other serious mental health problems, including: